ibm-cloud-docs/blockchain-sw-213/howto/ibp-v2-troubleshooting.md

 Follow step three of the [private data topic](/docs/blockchain-sw-213?topic=blockchain-sw-213-ibp-console-smart-contracts#ibp-console-smart-contracts-private-data) in the Deploy a smart contract tutorial to configure your anchor peers.
 {: tsResolve}

 ## Why are the transactions I submit from VS Code failing with an endorsement failure?
 {: #ibp-v2-troubleshooting-endorsement}
 {: troubleshoot}

-My smart contract endorsement proposals from my peer are failing from my client application with the endorsement error `error: [Channel.js]: Channel:<channel_name> received discovery error:failed constructing descriptor for chaincodes:<name:"chaincode-name">`
+My smart contract endorsement proposals from my peer are failing from my client application with the endorsement error `error: [Channel.js]: Channel:<channel_name> received discovery error:failed constructing descriptor for chaincodes:<name:"chaincode-name">` or `[ERROR] Error submitting transaction: No endorsement plan available for {"chaincodes":[{"name":"MyAssetContract"}]}`
 {: tsSymptoms}

 Also in the endorsing peer logs I can see the error: